daald/sac-swissgrid-gps/README.md

 ## converting:

-1. Adjust the path in the Convert.java file to the file you just saved
-2. Run the main class Convert.java (I assume you know how to handle java)
+1. Run the main class ch.alder.swisstoposacgpx.Main with the .json file as argument (I assume you know how to handle java)

 ## Disclaimer: